 There’s sometimes confusion about what’s included with these bonus categories, so in this post I wanted to break that down.
-This can especially be worth understanding in light of the current excellent welcome bonus on the Sapphire Reserve.
+This can especially be worth understanding in light of the current excellent welcome bonus on the Sapphire Preferred.

 Chase Sapphire bonus category definitions

 Both the Chase Sapphire Preferred and Chase Sapphire Reserve offer bonus points on a variety of purchases.
 It can be tough to make sense of exactly what’s included with these categories, so let’s take a closer look at that.

 - Unlike with some other card issuers, the bonus categories generally apply globally; the cards both offer bonus points on dining and travel, and that applies whether you’re making a purchase in the United States or abroad (and there are no foreign transaction fees, so these cards are great abroad)